cakephp/docs/en/orm/retrieving-data-and-resultsets.rst

 Once a query is executed with ``all()``, you will get an instance of :php:class:`Cake\\ORM\\ResultSet`.
 This object offers powerful ways to manipulate the resulting data from your queries.
+Like Query objects, ResultSets are a :doc:`Collection </core-libraries/collections>` and you can use any collection method on ResultSet objects.

 Result set objects will lazily load rows from the underlying prepared statement.
 By default results will be buffered in memory allowing you to iterate a result